 Although the two riders as described would be evenly matched on the climbs, the lighter rider doesn’t have to add many more watts to gain the advantage here.
 An FTP increase to 175w would see the 50kg rider’s k/kg leap to 3.5 w/kg - conferring a significant advantage on the climbs.

 Understanding power-to-weight ratio/watts per kilogram

-How good is a good power-to-weight ratio?
+What is a good power to weight ratio?

 |Rider type||5 mins||20 mins||1 hour|

 It’s not surprising to observe that the pros have superior power-to-weight ratios regardless of time period.
 What’s more intriguing is that compared to amateur and recreational riders, the typical one-hour power-to-weight ratio of a pro rider is only fractionally lower than the 20-minute figure.
 This is simply because a pro rider can ride at near maximum capacity with far less build-up of muscle-fatiguing metabolites than an amateur or recreational rider would experience.

 As we saw earlier, shifting mass uphill means that you have to work against the force of gravity.
 This explains why power-to-weight ratio becomes especially important when climbing.
 However, absolute power is still important.

 To illustrate this, let’s compare power requirements of a 70kg and 80kg rider riding a superlight 6kg road bike up a hill of seven per cent gradient at 16kph (10mph) in still winds.
 Using data on rolling and aerodynamic resistance, we can calculate that an 80kg rider would have to maintain an average power output or around 298W, requiring a power-to-weight ratio of 3.73W/kg.
 The 70kg rider would only need to average 266W to ride up the same hill at the same speed on the same bike.
 However, although it’s 32W less power overall, this translates into a slightly higher power-to-weight ratio of 3.80W/kg.